 The weather in these regions is sunny but colder in January.
 Make sure to wrap up warm with appropriate attire.
 Expect temperatures to range from 40-55 degrees average.

-Accommodation: Students will be staying in 3-star hotels in Madrid and Palma de Mallorca.
+Accommodation: Students will be staying in 3-star hotels in Barcelona and Palma de Mallorca.

 Meals: Breakfast and a dinner buffet are included in the hotel stay.
 As this is a food preparation class, students will be creating most of their lunches or dining in fine restaurants.
 Lunches on weekends are not included.

 Travel: Group flights will be purchased for all students.
 Flight costs are already included in the program fee.
 The faculty leader will accompany the students on the flight.

 Passport: All students must have a valid U.S. passport for entrance into Spain.
 The current passport fee is $135.
 If you already have a U.S. passport, be sure to check the dates of validity as it must be valid for at least six months beyond the return date to the U.S.